coderefinery/template-workshop-webpage/content/registration.md

 the event started. **You can attend just those days or sessions you want** but please register anyway.

-**Should all in a team sign up?
+**Should all in a team/classroom sign up?
 Or only one person?** We recommend that all register so that they get all necessary information.

 **If you want to join as organization** to provide local helpers or in-person